ConnorChoban/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Class project - Performing analysis on Kickstarter data to uncover trends
+Class project - Performing analysis on Kickstarter data to uncover trends by filtering campaigns according to how successful they were.
+Key takeaways *Keep goal below $4000